 The Mediterranean Diet and MD: Finding Healthier Food Options with Ease

 One way to help provide optimal health to our eyes is through our diet.
 Adopting the Mediterranean diet is a great way to do this.
-Simply put, the Mediterranean diet is a plant and fish/poultry based diet that consists of the basic, traditional food people would eat in Greece and Italy.
+Simply put, the Mediterranean diet is a plant and fish/poultry-based diet that consists of the basic, traditional food people would eat in Greece and Italy.
 When mentioning Italian Cuisine, I, unfortunately, do not mean pizza and lasagna.
-Instead, think leafy greens, whole grains, seafood, legumes, and nuts.
+Instead, think of leafy greens, whole grains, seafood, legumes, and nuts.

 Mediterranean diet and macular degeneration